openbaton/docs/docs/vnfm-generic.md

 #### Resume Virtual Network Functions

 As discussed above, the EMS executes scripts in the VNFC for each lifecycle event.
 However, if a script is erroneous, the lifecycle execution of the VNF fails.
-Instead of re-deploying the VNF, you can update the erroneous script in the vnfpackage and resume the failed VNF.
-Once updated, the Generic VNFM can resume execution from the failed script and continue to the remaining lifecycle events.
+Instead of re-deploying the VNF, you can update the erroneous script in the vnfpackage (through the dashboard) and resume the failed VNF.
+Once updated, the Generic VNFM can resume execution from the failed script and continue to any remaining lifecycle event.
 The following sequence diagram explains the process:
 ![Sequence Diagram Generic - Resume][generic-resume-seq-dg]

 <!---